drovani/drovani.github.io/collections/_posts/2020/2020-12-18-The-Mandalorian-Season-Two.md

 - Literally, none of the other storm troopers have their helmets off, so why does no one say a thing about this driver getting out of the truck without a helmet?
 - "TPS reports" - well played.
 - 'Such a shame the guy died' - where do they come up with these plot twists?!

+## Chapter 16: Sweat Christmas, It's Almost Done

+- This is supposed to be an epic season finale, so it'll either be an exciting lead into Season 3, or a total disappointment.
+My expectations are low.
+- "Comms are down" and space is a vacuum, so how can they hear him?
+- Ok, ok... so two Mandalorians walk into a bar.
+- Creative use of a jetpack indoors; I appreciate that.
+- "It cannot cut through pure beskar", I'll put $5 on that becoming a key plot point in the final epic battle between Gideon and Djarin.
+- Sound/score win #312 for this show!
+Flipping to a heavy techno beat for the dark troopers, then cutting to the bass recorder for Mando.
+I would nominate this show for an Emmy for sound engineering (or whatever the proper award is).
+- The complete ineptitude of storm troopers has gone so far beyond comedy to the point of just being a tired trope.
+What's even the point in having _any_ on board the ship when they are that worthless.
+- I won my $5, hurray!
+- haha - "I yield, it's yours."
+Possibly the best line this season.
+- oh, did you think that little hallway battle was the last of the dark troopers?
+I didn't think so, either.
+- What's the over-under on "the kid saves the day with magic"?
+I might take up that bet.
+- The x-wing not responding to hails tells me this is the response to Grogu's call on the force phone.
+I should have seen that coming from the "previously on" recap.
+Moments later, Jedi is confirmed.
+- I am super disappointed in the dark troopers not having a better battle plan.
+Wouldn't a wall of them, all shooting at the exact same time, pointing at different body parts be the best way to score a hit?
+A lightsaber, after all, can only block a linear series of shots.
+A "shotgun" blast of pewpew would thus be a strong strategy, right?
+And then the number of times the damn robots just straight-up missed.
+How does a state-of-the-art robot miss an easy shot at a stationary target?
+- At first, I'm all "wow, they found an actor with a striking resemblance to Mark Hamill.
+Interesting move to go with another white boy."
+So I was curious who this actor is and then I read that the character actually is Luke Skywalker, and now I am back to completely hating this show.
+- A post-credits Easter egg; I guess that's kinda cute.
+Oh, it's just a trailer for another Star Wars series.
+Uuugh.

+## End of Season Thoughts

+- I have never hate-watched a show as hard as I am with this one.
+If I wasn't live-ish blogging this, I would have stopped watching half-way through this season.
+- Give the show an Emmy nomination for original score and maybe sound editing.
+There might be some other valid technical awards to toss its way.
+It should be ignored in the acting, writing, and directing categories.
+- What could have made this a better show, in my uneducated, uninformed, unsolicited, humble opinion:
+  - Dispense with throwing away dozens of white suits with every battle.
+It's just filler that adds nothing to action sequences and detracts from the suspense of the scene.
+  - Find an episodic format that has more variety than "go here, find this, shoot baddies, tease next episode".
+  - Decide if this show is just for Star Wars fanatics or if it is for casual viewers.
+If it's for fanatics, go deeper into the lore behind the characters instead of just subtle winks and nods to references these fans would understand (I'm sure I missed a whole lot of Easter eggs).
+If the show is for casual viewers than give a little better explanation of why the audience should care about various characters that come and go.
+- I appreciate that the show dispensed with a cliffhanger at the end of this season.
+The show could wrap-up here and the only open thread seems to be Bo-Katan's continued quest to claim the throne of Mandalore.